GonzoTBA/ac-thrilling-tv/README.md

 # ac-thrilling-tv
-A thrilling TV bradcasting system for Assetto Corsa
+A thrilling TV broadcasting system for Assetto Corsa